 Make sure to follow your pattern while stitching as it is essential if you don’t want your finished piece to look like nothing you had in mind!

 There are several types of fabric you can use for cross-stitching: Aida cloth, linen, etc… For beginners, I recommend starting with an 11 or 14 count Aida cloth.
 A 14 count means there are 14 squares in each inch.
 Fabrics also are available in various colors.
 For your first project, the color white is your safe choice.
+But if you plan to spice things up you may also try these solid-color fabrics from Daralis.

 Not all needles are created equal!
 You will need a proper tapestry needle with a blunt tip.
 Like with fabric count, there are different needle sizes.
 The needle size will depend on the count of your fabric.
 For a 14 count cloth, a needle size 24 is the one to go with.